Snow Summit: Big Bear Mountain Resort

+In January 2023, Big Bear Mountain Resort purchased Snow Valley.

-Snow Summit and Bear Mountain are marketed as areas constituent to Big Bear Mountain Resorts.
-A lift ticket from either area is honored at the other, and a free bus service between Snow Summit and Bear Mountain shuttles patrons back and forth between the two for that purpose.
+Snow Summit, Snow Valley, and Bear Mountain are marketed as areas constituent to Big Bear Mountain Resorts.
+A lift ticket from either area is honored at the others, and a free bus service between Snow Summit and Bear Mountain shuttles patrons back and forth between the two for that purpose.

-In 2014, Snow Summit and Bear Mountain resorts were purchased by the owners of the Mammoth Mountain ski resort.
+Since 2023, there have been rumors of a connection between Snow Summit and Bear Mountain.
+A plan has been submitted to the U.S. Forest Service, but approval won’t be announced until Spring 2025 according to insider reports.